Current State of Crypto Adoption in the Netherlands

 Increasing Accessibility

 The ease of accessing crypto in the Netherlands has significantly boosted adoption.
-With a growing number of crypto exchanges and user-friendly mobile apps, it has become easier for Dutch residents to buy, sell, and trade digital assets.
+With a growing number of crypto exchanges and user-friendly mobile apps complying with AFM standards, it has become easier for Dutch residents to buy, sell, and trade digital assets.

 Favorable Regulatory Environment

-Additionally, it requires them to comply with anti-money laundering (AML) and counter-terrorist financing (CTF) laws.
-This regulatory clarity has attracted both investors and businesses.
-As such, it offers them a secure and transparent environment to engage in crypto activities.
+This regulatory clarity has attracted both investors and businesses, offering them a secure and transparent environment to engage in crypto activities.

 Rising Interest in Decentralized Finance (DeFi)